KYB: Business Document Verification for US Onboarding

 Documentary Red Flags

-- Expired company extract and client reluctance to provide a current one.
+- Expired Certificate of Good Standing and client reluctance to provide a current one.

-- Address mismatches between the company extract, articles of association, proof of address, and bank details.
+- Address mismatches between formation documents, annual reports, proof of address, and bank details.

-- Overly broad corporate purpose ("consulting, trading, import-export, services") with no specificity.
+- Overly broad business purpose ("consulting, trading, import-export, services") with no specificity.

-- Missing annual accounts for two or more consecutive financial years.
+- Missing annual reports for two or more consecutive years (in states that require them).

-- Power of attorney signed by a former director or with no scope limitations.
+- Power of attorney signed by a former officer or with no scope limitations.

-- UBO declaration listing only the managing director for a company with multiple shareholders.
+- BOI report listing only the managing member for a company with multiple owners.

 Behavioral Red Flags